justbeinggfrank/fastify-auth-boilerplate/README.md

 ## 🔨 Todo

 - Input Validation & Sanitization: Validate and sanitize all incoming data (query, body, params) to prevent injection attacks and bad data.
-- Centralized Error Handling: Use a global error handler to catch and format errors consistently.
 - Monitoring: use Datadog
 - Pagination for List Endpoints: Paginate endpoints that return lists to avoid performance issues.